siliconcompiler/siliconcompiler/docs/tutorials/remote_soc.rst

     chip.set('option', 'remote', True)
     chip.run()

 If you run that example as a Python script, it should take approximately 10-15 minutes to run if the servers are not too busy.
 We have not added a RAM macro yet, but this script will build the CPU core with I/O signals placed pseudo-randomly around the edges of the die area.
-Once the job finishes, you should receive a screenshot of your final design, and a report containing metrics related to the build.
+Once the job finishes, you should receive a screenshot of your final design, and a report containing metrics related to the build in the ``build/picorv32/job0/`` directory.

 For the full GDS-II results and intermediate build artifacts, you can install the EDA tools on your local system, and run the same Python build script with the :keypath:`option, remote` parameter set to ``False``.
 We are not returning the full results during this early beta period because we want to minimize bandwidth, and we believe that our public beta is currently best suited for rapid prototyping and design exploration.